German campaign of 1813: The War of Liberation

-The Convention of Tauroggen became the starting-point of Prussia's regeneration.
-As the news of the destruction of the Grande Armée spread, and the appearance of countless stragglers convinced the Prussian people of the reality of the disaster, the spirit generated by years of French domination burst out.
-For the moment the king and his ministers were placed in a position of the greatest anxiety, for they knew the resources of France and the boundless versatility of their arch-enemy far too well to imagine that the end of their sufferings was yet in sight.
-To disavow the acts and desires of the army and of the secret societies for defence with which all north Germany was honeycombed would be to imperil the very existence of the monarchy, whilst an attack on the remnants of the Grande Armée meant the certainty of a terrible retribution from the new French armies now rapidly forming on the Rhine.
+The Convention of Tauroggen is regarded as the starting point of Prussia's national revival.
+As news of the destruction of the Grande Armée spread, and the arrival of large numbers of stragglers confirmed the scale of the disaster for the Prussian people, resentment built up over years of French domination began to surface openly.
+King Frederick William III and his ministers faced a difficult situation; aware of France's resources and Napoleon's capacity for recovery, they did not believe their difficulties were over.
+Publicly disavowing the actions of the Prussian army and the secret defence societies active across northern Germany risked destabilizing the monarchy, while open attack on the retreating remnants of the Grande Armée risked severe retaliation from the new French armies being assembled on the Rhine.

 But the Russians and the soldiers were resolved to continue the campaign, and working in collusion they put pressure on the not unwilling representatives of the civil power to facilitate the supply and equipment of such troops as were still in the field; they could not refuse food and shelter to their starving countrymen or their loyal allies, and thus by degrees the French garrisons scattered about the country either found themselves surrounded or were compelled to retire to avoid that fate.
 Thus it happened that Prince Eugène de Beauharnais, the viceroy of Italy, felt compelled to retreat from the positions that Napoleon ordered him to hold at al costs to his advanced position at Poznań (German: Posen), where about 14,000 men had gradually rallied around him, and to withdraw step by step to Magdeburg, where he met reinforcements and commanded the whole course of the lower Elbe.